TFNN/DOCS/README.md

 That's your network created!
 All you need to do now is train it.

-Training the network is done using the multi-purpose function `float processNetwork(network* net, float* inputs, const learn_type learn);` which also performs queries on the network once it has been trained.
+Training the network is done using the multi-purpose function `float processNetwork(network* net, const float* inputs, const learn_type learn);` which also performs queries on the network once it has been trained.

 `processNetwork()` has three learning types;
 - LEARN_MAX